 What Is a Vehicle in California’s DUI Laws?

-Skateboarding alone can be dangerous.
-Add in alcohol and drugs and riding under the influence severely intensifies the dangers.
 You can choose to climb on your deck and pop an ollie onto the rails around your neighborhood, but if the police observe erratic riding and suspect you are impaired by alcohol or drugs, you may be asked to take a breathalyzer test or other test to determine sobriety.

-The type of board you are riding can determine what type of charges the police can levy against you.
 You may be let go with a warning, or you can be ticketed for trespassing.
-In a worst-case scenario, you could be arrested for disturbing the peace, public intoxication, and driving under the influence.
+In a worst-case scenario, you could be arrested for disturbing the peace or public intoxication.
+There are a couple of other reasons outside of the law to avoid drinking and skating, like:

 - Skating while impaired can affect coordination, balance, and judgment, causing accidents and injuries.